kapilsharma/AngularQuickNotes/05-ComponentsContinued.md

 </div>
 ```

-Now we removed tow way binding from line 10 and 14.
+Now we removed two way binding from line 10 and 14.
 We actually replaced them with '#name' and '#category' respectively.
 We actually assigned them a name or `Local Reference`.

 Local Reference is a name given to some element, that we can later use in same file.
 We are using this local reference in line 21 `(click)="onAddToDo(name, category)"`, where we are passing values as parameters of event.
 We obviously need to update our TS file to accept these new parameters.